Call No Man Father

 This is a call for a great deal of equality within the Christian ranks.
 But this is a call for vertical equality, not horizontal equality.
 Different people have different roles.
 St. Paul explained this using the human body as a metaphor:

-28. And God hath set some in the church, first apostles, secondarily prophets, thirdly teachers, after that miracles, then gifts of healings, helps, governments, diversities of tongues.
+28 And God has placed in the church first apostles, second prophets, third teachers, then miracles, gifts of healing, helps, gifts of leadership, different kinds of tongues.

 In two separate places St. Paul indicates that the running of the Church should be divided up.
 There is no priest or minister who runs the entire show.
-There are administrators (governments in the King James), but administration is rather far down the list of spiritual gifts.
+There are leaders (governments in the King James), but leadership is rather far down the list of spiritual gifts.

 Think of the nerds and absent minded professors you know.
 The mental abilities that make for a good scholar or college teacher are often separate from good social or administrative skills.
 The person who is good for officiating your wedding or comforting your dying grandmother is not necessarily good at explaining the Bible, admonishing sinners, or running an organization.
 Likewise, the skills needed to do outreach/evangelism are separate: college teachers are often introverts; evangelism is often the work of extroverts.
 Note how Paul separates teaching from exhortation; motivation can be a separate skill from teaching.